emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 To take advantage of the advanced features of the instrument, you can add programming commands to your scripts.
 Programming commands control script execution and provide tools such as variables, functions, branching, and loop control.
 The Test Script Processor (TSP®) scripting engine is a Lua interpreter.
 In TSP-enabled instruments, the Lua programming language has been extended with Keithley-specific instrument control commands.

 Lua is a programming language that can be used with TSP-enabled instruments.
-Lua is an efficient scripting language with simple syntax and a complete functionality set, but the buil-in Keintly implmentation has some limitations.
-TSP script do not support multi module programs: all code shoud reside in a single file with `.tsp` extention. `.lua` are not supported form _Script Manager_ and can not be seen from module loader at runtime.
-External modules form Lua ecosistem can not be imported in the TSP script.
-Only the libreries builtin into the firmaware can be imported.
+Lua is an efficient scripting language with simple syntax and a complete functionality set, but the built-in Keithley implementation has some limitations.
+TSP script do not support multi module programs: all code should reside in a single file with `.tsp` extension. `.lua` are not supported form _Script Manager_ and can not be seen from module loader at runtime.
+External modules form Lua ecosystem can not be imported in the TSP script.
+Only the libraries builtin into the firmware can be imported.

-## How To Prerform an EIS on Keintly 2450
+## How To Perform an EIS on Keithley 2450

 Single-Sine [EIS measurements](docs/electrochemical-Impedance-spectroscopy.md) involve applying a sinusoidal perturbation (voltage or current) at different frequencies and measuring the response (current or voltage respectively).
 A 50mA sinusoidal current signal has been used for this experiment.

-The programmable current source lack a native functionality for sinusoidla signal generation so we had approximate the waveform defining configuration list with current values from a sampled sinusoidal singnal.
-Due to _single sorce module_ limitation of TSP programming, che code for [signal generation](sinusoidal-signal-generator.md) is included in the main `*.tsp` file.
+The programmable current source API lack a native function for sinusoidal signal generation so we had to approximate the waveform defining configuration list with current values from a sampled sinusoidal signal.
+Due to _single source module_ limitation of TSP programming, che code for [signal generation](sinusoidal-signal-generator.md) is included in the main `*.tsp` file.

-The _sweeplist_ function allow to iterate over a list of source configuration and performe a measure for each item of the list.
+The _sweeplist_ function allow to iterate over a list of source configuration and perform a measure for each item of the list.

 The TSP script that get the data for EIS computation is made by four steps: